anawada/anawada/README.md

 - 👋 Hi, I’m @anawada
-- 👀 I’m a Junior Full-Stack Developer
+- 👀 I’m Web Developer
-- 📫 You can reach me at anamitsuko@hotmail.com
+- 📫 You can reach me at acm.wada@gmail.com

 <!---
 anawada/anawada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.